ArlBiern/CookBook/README.md

 - you can get a random meal recipe from MealDB
 - you can get a random drink recipe from CocktailDB
 - you can get a random food curiosity from Wikipedia (we chose snack food - who doesn't like snacks?)
-- you can choose favourite ingredients, put them into a pot and let magic happen - receive a couple of random recipes for every situation (main meal from puppy Recipe, dessert from MealDB & cocktail from CocktailDB) - play with drag and drop feature
+- you can choose favourite ingredients, put them into a pot and let magic happen - receive a couple of random recipes for every situation (main meal & dessert from MealDB, cocktail from CocktailDB) - play with drag and drop feature
 - you can enjoy a pan animation when you are waiting for recipes

 ### Code requirements and specification